Skip to Content

 • Primary and secondary databases cannot be the same file

-• You can use different formats (e.g., USCF primary, FIDE secondary)
+• The two databases can use different formats (e.g., a .rbin.gz USCF primary alongside an .xlsx club roster as secondary)

 Saving and Loading Profiles